Lundalogik/LimeBootstrap/docs/datasources.md

 # Data sources

-A core concept in LIME Bootstrap is data sources.
+A core concept in Lime Bootstrap is data sources.
 A data source is just what it sounds like, a source of data.
-The source can be many things, like a LIME Inspector, a REST web-service, a stored procedure or a VBA function.
+The source can be many things, like a Lime Inspector, a REST web-service, a stored procedure or a VBA function.
 Data sources are used both while working with basic views and especially when working with apps.

 The datasource configuration takes a paramter `type` and then other source specific params.